UMM-CSci/csci-1301-fall-2021/_problem_sets/game-of-life-alive.md

  #false)
 ```

-First, note that any cell that can
+Note that any cell that can
 be alive in the next generation _must_ be in our `all-neighbors` list since
 it has to have 2 or 3 live neighbors.